 Identify Touch Points

-Objective Identify the touch points at which the data flows intersect with Domains or Systems within Domains.
+Objective Identify the touch points at which the data flows intersect with Domains or Systems or Processes within Domains.

-Definition Touch Points are the intersections of data flows with Domains or Systems within Domains.
+Definition Touch Points are the intersections of data flows with Domains or Systems or Processes within Domains.

-Rationale The main purpose for identifying touch points in the is to clarify the data flows and ensure a complete picture of all Domains and Systems in which PI is used.
+Rationale The main purpose for identifying touch points in the Domains or Use Case is to clarify the data flows and ensure a complete picture of all Domains and Systems and Processes in which PI is used.

 Example